 The first match for the club was played at Laurelhill Sportszone on the 24th September 2011 at 4 o’clock against Bangor Ladies Hockey Club with the Lord Mayor of Lisburn and Ulster Hockey Branch President in attendance.
 The team is currently establishing strong connections with local businesses to gain sponsorship.
 The club has a whole is new but with the enthusiasm and drive of the members the club will continue to grow.

-A Ladies 2nds was formed in September 2012 and performed admirably, earning promotion in a league restructure to Junior 7, where they currently play.
+A Ladies 2nds was formed in September 2012 and performed admirably, earning promotion in a league restructure to Junior 7.

 In November 2015, The Ladies Club formed a 3rd XI, filling a vacant spot in Junior 7.

 As of 2019 season ending, The Men’s 1XIs are a regular midtable Premier League team.
-The seconds are in Junior 2, thirds in Junior 3 and the fourth, having just won the league in an undefeated season, are now promoted to Junior 4.
+The seconds are in Junior 2, thirds in Junior 3 and the fourths, having just won the league in an undefeated season, are now promoted to Junior 4.
 This season the fourths also won the Minor Cup, beating Portrush 2nds in the final 3-2.
-The Ladies 1sts finished first in Senior 3, earning promotion to Senior 2 for next season and the 2nds finished near the top of the league in Junior 6.
+The Ladies 1sts finished first in Senior 3, earning promotion to Senior 2 for next season and the 2nds finished 2nd in Junior 6 but lost their promotion playoff.
 Unfortunately, the 3rd third was dropped at the start of the 2018-19 season.